-Follow our 12 step buying guide and make an educated choice when youre ready to buy a new mattress.
+Follow our 12 step mattress buying guide and make an educated choice when you’re ready to go shopping.

 3. Talk to your doctor.
 If you have a health condition that affects your sleep, your doctor is a good starting point.
-While the innerspring, latex or memory foam conversation might be out of bounds for advice for him or her, you might learn something about temperature control or the need for extra cushioning for your joints or back.
+While your doctor may not be able to talk to you about the components of your mattress, you might learn something about temperature control or the need for extra cushioning for your joints or back.
 Remember, a firm mattress is not necessarily a supportive mattress.

 9. Talk about the components of the mattress.
 Some people prefer a plush, pillow-top with a supportive inner-spring core while others enjoy the suppleness of latex.
-As you lie on each mattress, ask questions about whats inside and how those components change the feel.
+As you lie on each mattress, ask questions about what’s inside the mattress and how those components change the feel.
 This step keeps you on the mattress longer, which will help you begin to understand what your body responds to better.

 11. Talk about the warranty.
 Understand what the retailer and manufacturer warrants in the mattress.
 Workmanship and materials should be guaranteed but comfort is a personal perspective and often not covered.
-Read the fine print so there are no surprises if something goes wrong.
+Read the fine print on your warranty so there are no surprises if something goes wrong.

 12. Protect your purchase.
 Stains on a mattress void the warranty – with every manufacturer.
 A tipped cup of coffee or glass of wine and there’s no going back.
 Invest in a waterproof mattress protector when you buy your mattress – for hygiene and to protect your warranty.
 You’ll be glad you did.